-- The Form Filler makes a Retrieve Clarifications request to a Form Manager.
+The Form Filler makes a Retrieve Clarifications request to a Form Manager.
 The interactions of Form Receiver and Form Manager are outside of the scope of this profile.
-An example of a solution for providing clarification information to a Form Manager is to group the Form Manager with the Form Receiver, as shown in Figures 17.4-5 and 17.4-6.
+An example of a

+- 4600 solution for providing clarification information to a Form Manager is to group the Form Manager with the Form Receiver, as shown in Figures 17.4-5 and 17.4-6.
 The request made by the Form Filler contains an organization identifier allowing the Form Manager to return only the set of clarifications relevant to the organization making the request.
-The Form Manager returns a form containing the necessary information to allow the site or organization making the request to amend the data as required.
+The Form Manager returns a form containing the necessary information to allow the site or organization making the request to - 4605 amend the data as required.
 These Retrieve Clarifications requests must be periodically executed by the Form Filler.
-The frequency of request is likely based upon some duration as defined or - The Form Manager can return either a form containing the data to be modified or a form containing a list of references to other forms.
+The frequency of request is likely based upon some duration as defined or agreed upon by the Form Manager / Form Receiver.

+The Form Manager can return either a form containing the data to be modified or a form containing a list of references to other forms.
 In the second case, the references are used to obtain the individual forms using the Retrieve Form transaction.
+In both cases the data are then

+4610 the individual forms using the Retrieve Form transaction.
 In both cases the data are then modified and submitted to the Form Receiver using the Submit Form transaction.
-Submitted data may then be evaluated by the data manager of the sponsor for proper handling. - The profile does not distinguish between the two responses, the content returned within the form allows the user of the Form Filler to process the form returned in the appropriate manner.
+Submitted data may then be evaluated by the data manager of the sponsor for proper handling.

+The profile does not distinguish between the two responses, the content returned within the form allows the user of the Form Filler to process the form returned in the appropriate manner.